-My name is Michelle and Cody is my now six year old Labrador Retriever (he was five when I started this blog!).
-We live in a house with two other boys, an orange 11 year old cat named Jimi, and a three year old all black crazy cat named Albert.
+My name is Michelle and Cody was my six year old Labrador Retriever (he was five when I started this blog and he was two weeks shy of seven when he crossed over).
+We live in a house with two other boys, an orange 15 year old cat named Jimi, and a 6 year old all black crazy cat named Albert.
+Since Cody passed I spent about four months dogless, but I could not handle it and I now have a “Black dog” named Oscar.
+I say Black dog because he is a rescue and a “Lab Mix” by default which basically means, they think he has Lab in him but really have no idea whatsoever.
 I am completely outnumbered.

-This is the story, actually it started as a diary i had been keeping in another format on my computer, and is now an online diary/blog of our battle against Canine Lymphoma, since his diagnosis in mid-September 2010.
+This is the story, actually it started as a diary of sorts, a way to vent, that I had been keeping in another format on my computer.
+It is now an online diary/blog of our battle against Canine Lymphoma with Cody, since his diagnosis in mid-September 2010, and what is happening in our lives since he passed on.
 If you are not familiar with Blogs, the most recent posts are first, so page back to start from the beginning.
-I write here constantly, documenting his chemotherapy, diet, ups and downs, the costs and the steps I am taking to, if not cure him, at least put up a fight like no other.
+I write here constantly, documenting his chemotherapy, diet, ups and downs, the costs and the steps I took to, if not cure him, at least put up a fight like no other.
 It is a terrible prognosis.
 This disease spreads rapidly in dogs, they can be dead within weeks, and it is highly prevalent.
 The statistics are shocking.
-My boy is only six years old and I could not with good conscience just let him go.
+My boy was only five years old and I could not with good conscience just let him go.
 So this is our story.
-A battle that is still waging.
+I hope this in some way helps other pet owners facing this long road.

 As you may have seen in my previous posts, 2010 had been a year of Cancer for me.
 It started with a friend dying of brain cancer in January, an Uncle dying in May of Lung Cancer, my own terrifying battle all summer, my step sister fighting breast cancer and having a double mastectomy in August and chemo, and culminated in September with my boy and his diagnosis.
-As much as i felt down trodden and beaten… this is not something I am going to take sitting down.
-I have never fought so hard and i sleep well at night knowing I am trying my hardest to keep him healthy, happy and alive.
-I made him a promise that I intend to keep…
+As much as i felt down trodden and beaten… this is not something I was going to take sitting down.
+I have never fought so hard and i sleep well at night knowing I tried my hardest to keep him healthy, happy and alive, and I tried EVERYTHING.
+I made him a promise that I kept every day to the last…

 As long as he stays the happy boy I know and love, I will keep fighting for him.
 But if he ever starts to suffer, becomes so sick that he is no longer enjoying his life, i will not prolong his agony for my benefit.
 I will let him go.